davidp799/patco-today/README.md

 ## Privacy Policy

 You should have received a copy of the [Privacy Policy](privacy-policy.md) along with this program.
-If not, see <https://www.termsfeed.com/live/7267d0fc-3b09-435a-bf45-71ead0cc1494>.
+If not, find it [here](https://www.termsfeed.com/live/7267d0fc-3b09-435a-bf45-71ead0cc1494).

 ## Terms and Conditions

 You should have received a copy of the [Terms and Conditions](terms-conditions.md) along with this program.
-If not, see <https://www.termsfeed.com/live/e56e7ea1-704d-45cf-9b6c-36c786290c1b>.
+If not, find it [here](https://www.termsfeed.com/live/e56e7ea1-704d-45cf-9b6c-36c786290c1b).

 ## License
 Patco Today is license under the GNU General Public License, version 3 (GPLv3) and is distributed free of charge.

-  Copyright (C) 2022  Davidp799

   This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or